 One of the most celebrated pilgrimage sites, Somnath temple is located on the western coast of Gujarat.
-The temple holds much importance in the hearts of Lord Shiva devotees as it is believed to house one of the twelve Jyotirlinga shrines of Lord Shiva which are considered the manifestation of Lord Shiva.
+The temple holds much importance in the hearts of Lord Shiva devotees as it is believed to house one of the 12 Jyotirlinga in India, holy shrines which are considered to be where the Lord Shiva manifested.

 One can find the reference of this temple in ancient texts such as Shreemad Bhagavat, Shivpuran and Rig-Veda.
 With this, we all can understand the importance of this place.
 We further discuss about the temple in the segment below.
 We hope it will help you while you are planning to visit Somnath and make you know important things about its past.

 Going Back to The History of Somnath Temple :

 If we turn back to the history of the Somnath temple, we will get to know that it is related to the Moon and Lord Shiva.
 It is believed that the Moon (Chandra) got cursed by his father-in-law, Daksh after he married the twenty-seven stars.
 Daksh cursed him that he would lose his Kala (Art) every day and decrease in size till he becomes invisible.
 Later, Chandra was told by Lord Brahma that if he worships Lord Shiva, he can get his way out of the curse.
 Chandra meditated and prayed to Lord Shiva and Shiva gave Chandra the boon that he will grow back to his size.

 Today, the place where Chandra worshipped Lord Shiva is known as Somnath which means the ‘Lord of Moon’.
 Also, the moon is believed to be the brightest in Somnath.
 The temple also has a Kund (pool) which was created by the Devas and thus, devotees from all over the world visit here to take a dip in this pool.
 It is believed that the people can wash away their sins by taking a dip in this pool.